gaverhae/naughtmq/README.md

 # naughtmq

-NaughtMQ is a zero-config, zero-hassle way to use ZeroMQ wuth the JVM on the three major platforms (Linux, OS X, Windows).
+NaughtMQ is a zero-config, zero-hassle way to use ZeroMQ with the JVM on the three major platforms (Linux, OS X, Windows).

 ## Disclaimer